Create and manage projects

 Clear outputs

 This option is only available from the projects page.
 Clicking "Clear outputs" will clear the outputs from all cells in your project.
 This option is intended to be used in situations where a cell generates a very large output that crashes or overwhelms your browser.
-After clearing the project's outputs, it's recommended to avoid rerun the project in order to avoid regenerating the large output.
+After clearing the project's outputs, it's recommended to avoid rerunning the project in order to avoid regenerating the large output.
 Instead, identify the cell that generated the large output, and either delete or modify it before rerunning the project.